Sooryavanshi: Box office

 Sooryavanshi earned ₹26.29 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹23.85 crore.
 On the third day, the film collected ₹26.94 crore, taking total weekend domestic collection to ₹77.08 crore.

 As of 20 December 2021, the film grossed ₹233.33 crore in India and ₹61.58 crore overseas, for a worldwide gross collection of ₹294.91 crore.
-It emerged as the highest-grossing Hindi films of the year by surpassing 83 (2021).
+It emerged as the highest-grossing Hindi films of the year.

 Impact

-The film was the first major release post COVID-19 pandemic era, which revived the exhibition sector for Hindi cinema.
-Earlier, few films including Akshay Kumar's other film Bell Bottom got limited release, though it did almost ₹30 crore but failed to revive.
+Sooryavanshi was the first major release post COVID-19 pandemic era, which revived the exhibition sector for Hindi cinema.
+Earlier, few films including Akshay Kumar's other film Bell Bottom got limited release, though it did almost ₹30 crore, but unable to revive.
 Sooryavanshi proved to be the ice breaker for the box office business in Bollywood.

-Director Rohit Shetty said after the success of the film:We fought for almost 19 months, where everyone told me my decision was wrong.
+Rohit Shetty said after the success of the film:We fought for almost 19 months, where everyone told me my decision was wrong.
 Even till Thursday a lot of people were like, ‘He has gone mad, nobody is going to come to theatres.’
 But there was a belief that they would come.
 We analysed a lot of things – the Ganesh Utsav, Navratri, how schools and malls started opening up, and how people started going back to work.When all of this was happening, I knew people would come to the theatres.
 Someone had to take the first step.
 I knew I had to take the risk and now I think it was worth taking.
 It was not just about me but the livelihood of all those connected to the theatrical business.